andrewtweber/laravel-snaccs/README.md

 The regular Laravel session guard logs the user out of ALL sessions on every device (by cycling the `remember_token`) when they logout.
 This solves that annoyance.

-Add to your `AppServiceProvider::boot` method:
+Add to your `AuthServiceProvider::boot` method:

 ```php
 use Illuminate\Support\Facades\Auth;